Julian Schuster, Ph.D.

 Faculty Senate President

 Dr. Gwyneth Williams currently serves as president of the Faculty Senate, composed of faculty representatives from each of Webster's five Schools and Colleges that oversee a range of concerns relevant to the academic life of the University.
 As Senate president, Williams represents the views of faculty on a wide variety of issues, working with administrators and staff from across the Webster community.

 Williams is a professor of Political Science and has taught at Webster University for over two decades, and most recently served as faculty chair of Arts and Sciences.
 She is the faculty advisor for Webster's chapter of the Omicron Delta Kappa, honorary society, and has supervised student internships at the Missouri General Assembly and in numerous political campaigns.
 She teaches a wide variety of courses in political science and public law, including constitutional law, religion and politics, and civil liberties.
 Her published work covers topics of custody law, the constitutionality of school prayer, and the fathers' rights movement.
 Recently, Williams has been involved in an interdisciplinary research project on the role of appearance and attire in academia, and co-authored several articles resulting from this study.

-Williams holds a PhD and an MA in Politics from Princeton University, and a BA in political science, summa cum laude, from Knox College.
+Williams holds a Ph.D. and a Master of Arts in Politics from Princeton University, and a Bachelor of Arts in political science, summa cum laude, from Knox College.
 She belongs to honorary societies Phi Beta Kappa and Pi Sigma Alpha, and is a recipient of the William T. Kemper Award for Excellence in Teaching.